• Home

 Patient volunteer eligibility

-Any patient or carer of someone who has had radiotherapy in one of the East of England radiotherapy departments within the last five years.
-The person must be over 18 years old.
+Any patient or carer of someone who has undergone radiotherapy in one of the East of England radiotherapy departments within the last five years is welcome to join our patient co-production group.
+The individual must be over 18 years old.
+This group will also explore the side effects of radiotherapy and discuss participation in radiotherapy clinical trials.
 Training and DBS checks are required as part of the role.

 Time commitment

-Meetings will be held online during the day and in the evening.
-The time commitment will depend on the action plan you will be supporting, but usually this is no more than once a month, with some email correspondence in-between.
-Before you accept any specific role, we will advise you of the time commitments needed.
+Meetings for the patient co-production group will be held online during the day and in the evening.
+The time commitment will depend on the action plan you will be supporting, particularly in relation to radiotherapy clinical trials, but usually this is no more than once a month, with some email correspondence in-between.
+Before you accept any specific role, we will advise you of the time commitments needed, especially considering the potential side effects of radiotherapy.

 How to apply to join or ask further questions

-Thank you for taking the time to read this information.
-If you would like to apply, or have further questions, please contact Alison Bowman, the Network Project Manager.
+Thank you for taking the time to read this information about our patient co-production group.
+If you would like to apply, or have further questions regarding our radiotherapy clinical trials and the side effects of radiotherapy, please contact Alison Bowman, the Network Project Manager.

 Email an enquiry